- Cot available

 You might wish to round the trip off with some light refreshment at the Ship Inn or a cream tea at the harbourside cafe.

 The village centre with its restaurants, pubs, galleries, craft shops, mini-supermarket, delicatessen, fishmongers, bakers, chemist and post office is a convenient 5-10 minute walk.
 A ten minute drive along the coast is the premier beachside resort of Praa Sands and its scenic 9-hole coastal golf course and a little further along is Penzance the gateway to the Penwith peninsula and the white sand beaches at Sennen, St Ives and Porthcurno and the landmark attractions at Land's End, The Minack Theatre and St Michael's Mount.
 Offering a relaxed homely feel and a constant connection to the coast, the reversed interior capitalises on stunning sea views and generous proportions.

 Practical for families and couples, there is space for everyone to relax with a large sitting room with a coal effect fire, games room equipped with table tennis, beach chairs and mats, conservatory with access to an elevated garden (children to be supervised) with vast sea views and the convenience of a family bathroom and en-suite shower room.

 There is off road parking for three cars.

 Three bedrooms: 1 x ground floor twin with en-suite shower room, shower, basin and WC.
-1 x king-size double.
+First floor 1 x king-size double.
 1 x twin.
-First floor bathroom with bath, shower over, basin and WC.
+Bathroom with bath, shower over, basin and WC.
 First floor kitchen with dining area.
-First floor sitting room with electric fire.
+Sitting room with electric fire.
 Conservatory.
 Ground floor games room/utility room.

 - Electric storage heating and electric fire